Leaking Water Heater? Learn How to Handle It Like a Pro

 2. Monitor Temperature Settings

 Kindly refer to your water heater’s user manual to figure out the recommended temperature settings.
 Higher temperatures than that can risk the appliance with excessive pressure buildup.
-As a consequence, your water heater leaking incidents can take place due to temperature and pressure valve issues.
+As a consequence, your water heater leaking incidents can occur due to temperature and pressure valve issues.

 3. Maintain the Anode Rod

 If possible, inspect your geyser’s anode rod every couple of years.
 Also, replace the anode rod if it has corroded to a considerable extent.
-Reportedly, an anode rod maintained at its pristine can extend your water heater’s longevity.
+Reportedly, an anode rod maintained in its pristine condition can extend your water heater’s longevity.

 4. Install a Water Alarm

-Want to prevent damage originating from water heater leaking or damaged pipes?
+Want to prevent damage originating from a water heater leaking or damaged pipes?
 Then, you can install a water alarm near the geyser.
-Such alarms can alert you to leaks before significant damage.
+Such alarms can alert you to leaks before significant damage occurs.
 And, you can take the necessary actions.

 Final Thoughts…